Extreme RVs Grow Bigger, Bolder With Younger Consumers

 But last year, Kogan purchased a used, jacked-up overlander called an EarthCruiser.

 It’s not a truck, per se.
 Nor is it technically an SUV or van.
-The sand-colored metal box on wheels could have driven straight out of Mad Max film.
+The sand-colored metal box on wheels could have driven straight out of a Mad Max film.
 It uses a Mitsubishi Fuso commercial truck platform with a four-cylinder diesel engine, and it’s equipped with solar panels on its pop-up roof, a flexible canopy top, and hitches for motorcycles, storage lockers, and canoes.
 His EarthCruiser has a bathroom, a shower, a kitchen, and a bed that’s actually comfortable.

 Covid-19 “absolutely” prompted the buy, Kogan says.
 He and his girlfriend use it frequently to drive back and forth on work trips with their German shepherds from Arizona to Los Angeles, Northern California, and Oregon.